She (1984 film): Production

 In the January 1983 issue of Starlog, it was reported that Sandahl Bergman was currently in Rome filming She.

 Release

+She was shown in Panama on September 19, 1984.

 She was released in the United States on December 25, 1985, with a 106-minute running time.

 Reception

 TV Guide gave the film two of five stars, noting the film was full of lowbrow humor and an incoherent plot, and that after a delayed release it "finally was foisted onto audiences courtesy of the Cinemax cable television network, a veritable dumping ground for movies that can't even get into third-run cinemas."
 In John Stanley's Creature Features movie guide, the film also received two of five stars, noting it was a black parody full of anachronisms.
 As of June 2019, the film had a score of 18% at Rotten Tomatoes.
 Kim Newman found the film similar to others of the genre, with little new to offer.

 Neil Gaiman reviewed She for Imagine magazine, and stated that the film was "just bad enough to be very funny for those willing to ignore the fact that the plot, the acting and the direction are of Plan Nine From Outer Space standard.
 A must for anyone who likes throwing popcorn at the screen."